Don't Be Fooled By The Talking Horse — 'BoJack' Is A Sadness 'Sneak Attack'

 It's sometimes hard to get that feedback when people say, "Hey, this really hurt me," because my ego wants to say, "No it didn't."
 I want to feel like, "No!
 I am smart.
 I am good.
 I'm a good guy.
 You don't understand!
 I have good intentions," but I think hearing that really helps me.

-I don't want to get to a place where I'm not hearing those notes, or I feel like I don't have to hear those notes — because I think it makes me a better more sensitive and more interesting writer.
+I don't want to get to a place where I'm not hearing those notes, or I feel like I don't have to hear those notes — because I think it makes me a better, more sensitive and more interesting writer.

 Heidi Saman and Seth Kelley produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Beth Novey adapted it for the Web.